-It has a decent amount of filters for you to build your own scans, but other stock scanners like Trade Ideas provides much more options to help you find your favourite trade setups.
+It has a decent amount of filters for you to build your own scans, but other stock scanners like Trade Ideas provide much more options to help you find your favorite trade setups.

 Next, let’s take a look at another StocksToTrade’s feature called Oracle.